 Oil prices steady as US crude draw limits downside

-Oil prices steadied on Thursday after four days of declines on investor concern over the global demand outlook, though a drop in U.S. fuel inventories provided a floor.
+Oil prices steadied on Thursday as a drop in U.S. fuel inventories provided a floor, after four days of declines on investor concern over the global demand outlook.

 “Crude oil prices have stabilised but continue to face downward pressure from ongoing macroeconomic factors.
 Concerns about China’s economic slowdown have weighed heavily on global demand,” said George Khoury, global head of education and research at CFI Financial Group.